-Back pain is the most common complaint and usually resolves within a few weeks.
+Back pain is the most common complaint for pain around the world.
+Back pain usually resolves within a few weeks.
 However, not all people are so lucky and may need medical treatment.
 We take a closer look at cannabis as an alternative to opiates and surgery for back pain.

-If you suffer from back pain, you are definitely not alone.
+If you suffer from back pain, you’re definitely not alone.
 According to a recent WebMD analysis, “540 million people worldwide” experience lower back pain.
-But back pain is more than just lumbago or lower back problems.
+But back pain is more than just lumbar or lower back problems.
 Many people also suffer from upper back pain and/or lateral back pain.

-Back pain is probably the leading cause of pain in the world, and research shows an increasing trend since the 1990s.
-For most people, it is a sudden and temporary health problem that resolves itself.
-Unfortunately, for others, back pain is episodic, and for some even chronic, permanent back pain.
+Back pain is the leading cause of chronic pain in the world.
+Our research shows an increasing trend since the 1990s.
+For some people, it’s a sudden and temporary health problem that resolves itself.
+But unfortunately for others, back pain is episodic, and for some even chronic, permanent back pain.

 The good news is that cannabis is increasingly recognised and recommended by the medical profession as an effective treatment.
 At least in the US and Canada.
 Since 2016, a state medical cannabis programme has been available for back pain patients in New York.

 In addition, according to the latest WHO figures, around 2.5% of the world’s 147 million people use cannabis.
 This number is likely to increase significantly as new medical marijuana users seek relief from back pain.